Dothan, Alabama: Civil unrest

 On October 12, 1889, Dothan was the scene of a deadly altercation resulting from a dispute over a tax levied on wagons operating within city limits.
 Local farmers opposed the levy and united in a body called the "Farmers Alliance".
 The arrest of some of the alliance's men led to a riot that left two men dead and others seriously wounded.
 Chief of Police Tobe Domingus was found guilty of murder and sentenced to ten years in prison.
 Appeals to the Alabama Supreme Court resulted in a new trial, and Domingus was acquitted.

 Expansion and growth

+In 1893, Dothan secured a stop on the first railroad to be built in the region.
+This development brought new prosperity and growth, as local farmers had a means to market and transport their produce.
+The pine forests were harvested for turpentine and wood, which was transformed into ship masts, lumber and other wood products.
+As the pines were cut and land subsequently cleared, cotton was cultivated as a staple of the local economy.
+The crops were devastated by the boll weevil in the early 1900s.

 Farmers turned to peanut production, which was successful and brought financial gain to the city.
 It became a hub for the production and transport of peanuts and peanut-related products.
 Today, one-quarter of the U.S. peanut crop is harvested within 75 mi of Dothan.